https://github.com/renatogarcia/icecream-cpp

 ic| range_view_61:53[1]: 'b'> [!NOTE]

-> The `IC_V` function will still forward to the next view an unchanged input element,
+> The `IC_V` function will forward to the next view the exact same input element, just as

-> exactly as it was received from the previous view.
-None action done by the `projection`
+> it was received from the previous view.
+No action done by the `projection` function will

-> function will have any effect on that.### Return value and IceCream apply macro
+> have any effect on that.### Return value and IceCream apply macro

-return a tuple with all its input arguments.
-If called with one argument it will return
+tuple with all its input arguments.
+Except when called with exactly one argument, when

 point, with no further code change.
 In the code:```C++